Das Supertalent: Season 4 (2010)

-Season 4 began on 16 May 2010 in Frankfurt am Main.
+Season four began on 16 May 2010 in Frankfurt am Main.
 The first episode was screened on 24 September 2010 on RTL and the last on 18 December 2010.
 The judges and the hosts returned for this season.
-The first episode had some of the best quotes of all the seasons: 7.47 million viewers.
+The first episode had some of the best audiences of all the seasons: 7.47 million viewers.
 The second episode the following day topped that with 7.74 million viewers.
-The top 40 semi-finals began on 27 November.
-The opera singer Freddy Sahin-Scholl, who has two different voices during the singing, won this season and €100,000.
+The top-40 semifinals began on 27 November.
+Opera singer Freddy Sahin-Scholl, who has two different voices during the singing, won this season and €100,000.